usdot-jpo-codehub/codehub-readme-template/README.md

 # Project Description

-*Required - Insert your project's title, a one paragraph description of its code and what the code does.*
+*Required - Insert a description of your project, including the project's title, purpose and goals of the project, purpose of the source code, how the source code relates to the overall goals of the project, whether this source code relates to other source code in the project, and length of the project.*

 Example:

 README Template

 This project is a README template for users to copy-paste into their project's README file and fill out with their project's information in order to provide useful and relevant information to users of a repository, as well as to be compliant with ITS JPO requirements for making source code available on ITS CodeHub.
+It is accompanied by a LICENSE and CONTRIBUTING file, linked to in the License and Contributions sections below.
+This project will continue indefinitely as long as the ITS JPO Source Code Guidelines are in effect.

 ## Contact Information

-*Required - Provide a primary contact and associated contact information (e.g. email and phone number) for the ITS JPO to contact regarding questions for this repository.*
+*Required - Provide a primary contact and associated contact information (e.g. email and phone number) for users to contact with questions about this repository.*

 Example: